 Daniel Dieckelmann conducts research at the intersection of quantitative economic history and macro-financial stability.
 Specifically, he investigates how employing historical data enhances our understanding of financial crises and their prediction.

-Fields: financial stability, (quantitative) macro-financial history, empirical macroeconomics, monetary economics.
+Fields: financial stability, (quantitative) macro-financial history, empirical macroeconomics, systemic risk, monetary economics.

 First supervisor: Prof. Dr. Max Steinhardt, Freie Universität Berlin